firezone/firezone/swift/apple/README.md

 ### Runner keychain password

-This can be randomly genearted.
+This can be randomly generated.
 It's only used ephemerally to load the secrets into the runner's keychain for the build.

 ```